Sher Shivraj

 Sher Shivraj is a 2022 Indian Marathi-language historical action drama film directed by Digpal Lanjekar and produced by Chinmay Mandlekar, Digpal Lanjekar, Nitin Keni, Pradyot Pendharkar and Anil Warkhade.
-The film based on the life of Maratha king, Shivaji where he defeated Afzal Khan with brilliant tactics and courage stars Chinmay Mandlekar in titular role, Mrinal Kulkarni, Ajay Purkar, Mukesh Rishi along with Bipin Surve and Rohan Mankani in supporting roles.
+The film based on the life of Maratha king, Shivaji I where he defeated Afzal Khan with brilliant tactics and courage stars Chinmay Mandlekar in title role, Mrinal Kulkarni, Ajay Purkar, Mukesh Rishi along with Bipin Surve and Rohan Mankani in supporting roles.
 The film was released theatrically on 22 April 2022.
-It is the fourth movie of the series in an eight-movie series on Maratha Empire.
-It will be followed by Subhedar movie.

 With the launch of trailer of the film through Metaverse, it became the first Marathi film trailer to be shown through Metaverse technology.

 Synopsis

-It is the story of great Maratha king, Shivaji maharaj where he defeated Afzal Khan with brilliant tactics and courages.
-It also focuses on psychological techniques Maharaj exhibited during the mission.
+It is the story of great Maratha king, Shivaji I where he defeated Afzal Khan with brilliant tactics and courages.
+It also focuses on psychological techniques Shivaji I exhibited during the mission.